 “Just stay positive!”

-We’ve all heard it–that vague nugget of wisdom tossed around like a hackey-sack.
-Maybe you offered it to a friend who was backslidden and feeling down; maybe that coworker or neighbor said it with a shrug over coffee.
+We’ve all heard it–that vague nugget of wisdom tossed around like a hacky-sack.
+Maybe you offered it to a friend who was backslidden and feeling down; perhaps that coworker or neighbor said it with a shrug over coffee.
 At the time it may have meant the same as “Just hang in there!”…and of course, that would be encouraging to anyone feeling stuck.
 But is there something more to the concept of “positivity”?

 We think yes.